Sign In / Sign Out

 - Map and Locations

-The Hugh Downs School of Human Communication is aptly named for a man with a passion for life-long learning, a commitment to (and appreciation of) the role of communication in human interactions, and an ability to communicate effectively whether with one person or large and diverse groups.
+The Hugh Downs School of Human Communication is aptly named for a man who had passion for life-long learning, a commitment to (and appreciation of) the role of communication in human interactions, and an ability to communicate effectively whether with one person or large and diverse groups.
 Although best known for his long and successful career as a professional communicator and broadcaster, Hugh Downs also earned certificates in geriatric medicine and social gerontology, published papers on the relationships between communication and physics, co-authored a volume on successful relationships with Ruth Downs, his wife of seventy years, and composed a cello piece debuted by Yo-Yo Ma.
-A man who demonstrates a nuanced understanding of human communication across a wide array of contexts, Hugh Downs personifies the school’s mission of excellence in research, education and creative endeavors in the complex role of human communication in everyday life.
+A man who demonstrated a nuanced understanding of human communication across a wide array of contexts, Hugh Downs personified the school’s mission of excellence in research, education and creative endeavors in the complex role of human communication in everyday life.

 Hugh Downs is one of the most familiar American figures in the history of television.
 He was born in Akron, Ohio, and began his career in broadcasting as a radio announcer in Lima, Ohio.
 Hugh attended Bluffton College (Ohio), Wayne University (now Wayne State) and Columbia University.
 He holds a post-master's certificate in gerontology from Hunter College and holds honorary doctoral degrees from St. John's University (N.Y.), the University of Maryland, Daniel Webster College (N.H.), and Hunter College of the City University of New York.
 After serving in the U.S. Army, he joined NBC in Chicago as a staff announcer where he met his wife Ruth.